foreverphoenix/the-phoenix-flavour/content/embers/introduction/_index.md

 ## Guide Structure

 Many of the basics for Skyrim modding are simply knowledge of mods and certain tools.
 While I could summarise the most important steps and concepts one at a time, I believe it is easier to familiarise yourself with them if you are actually following along to instructions with examples that you can observe on your end.
-This should be preferable over a large info dump and more efficient for learning.
+This should be preferable over a large info dump and a more efficient way to learn.

-In practice this means that you may see things or follow instructions that you don't fully understand at the time.
-I endeavour to explain as much as possible across all lessons wherever appropriate so